Magic School Bus

 Real Magic School Bus Gets a Retrofit

-Based on the magical yellow school bus in the "Magic School Bus" series, Scholastic operates a traveling science laboratory Exit housed in a yellow school bus.
+Based on the magical yellow school bus in the "Magic School Bus" series, Scholastic operates a traveling science laboratory housed in a yellow school bus.
 The bus tours the United States, offering hands-on science lessons to children at schools, fairs, and other community events.

 Following the story line of "The Magic School Bus Gets Cleaned Up," this traveling bus was retrofitted with a diesel particulate filter, reducing particulate matter by up to 90%.